adsabs/adsabs.github.io/blog/_posts/2021-04-15-affils-update.md

 **Searching affiliations**

 You can also use affiliations directly as part of your search, just as you can other metadata fields like title, year, and bibstem.
 We have a number of different keywords with which to access affiliations:

 * *aff*: This field holds the raw affiliation string -- whatever text is supplied to us by a publisher or author as representing one or more authors' affiliation or host institution. (e.g. aff:"SRON").
-Use this if you're looking for a specific string (rather than a specific identifier) in an affiliation; it doesn't use the curated identifiers as part of the search.
+Use this if you're looking for a specific string (rather than a specific identifier) in an affiliation; it does not use the curated identifiers as part of the search.

+* *aff_id*: This field can be used to search for affiliation identifications curated by the ADS, including synonyms with other institutional identifier systems like GRID and ROR.
+It requires you to use the controlled dictionary of identifiers specified <here> (https://github.com/adsabs/CanonicalAffiliations/blob/master/parent_child.tsv).
+It does not expand the search to include an institution's children.

-* *aff_id*: This field gives you access to the affiliation identifications curated by the ADS, including synonyms with other institutional identifier systems like GRiD and ROR.
+* *inst*: This field is a shortcut to enable you to search for institutions without requiring you to know their parent.
+It also allows you to search the affiliation identifications curated by the ADS, including synonyms with other institutional identifier systems like GRID and ROR.
+Unlike aff_id, it expands the search to include an institution's children.
+It is convenient for unique institutions such as the "CfA".
+However, for an institution that is not unique, such as "Inst Phy", you will want to include the parent to disambiguate.

-* *inst*:
+Some examples:

+    inst:"CfA" == inst:"Harvard U/CfA" == inst:"SI/CfA" = aff_id:"CfA"

+    aff_id:"SI" returns only affiliation "Smithsonian Institution"

+    inst:"SI" returns affiliation "Smithsonian Institution", plus CfA (Center for Astrophysics), MNH (Museum of Natural History), Air Sp Mus (Air and Space Muserum), which are children of SI.

+    aff_id:"Inst Phy" returns no results

+    inst:"Inst Phy" returns results from many Institutes of Physics.

+    inst:"UNAM/Inst Phy" (National Autonomous University of Mexico's Institute of Physics)

+    inst:"NTU/Inst Phy" (National Taiwan University's Institute of Physics)

+    inst:"U Amsterdam/Inst Phy" (University of Amsterdam's nstitute of Physics)

+**Tips for searching:**

+If you do not see the results you expect, one or more of the following may help:

+- Check the spelling against our controlled list of institutions (we may be using an English equivalent, such as "University of" instead of "Universite de" or "Center" instead of "Centre").

+* Sometimes we elevate an institution to a parent level so that it may have children/divisions (e.g. Both "NASA" and "NASA Goddard" are at the parent level so that we can subdivide "NASA Goddard" into units).

+* We may be using a non-standard abbreviation for a university in order to avoid duplication ("USC SC" for University of South Carolina versus "USC CA" for University of Southern California).

+* Make the search less constrictive (try to search for a parent institution and use the facet to drill down to the unit level).